FernandoAiresCastello/TileGameLib/README.md

 The following projects are also part of the TileGameLib toolkit, but are otherwise completely independent of the main project.
 These side projects are all located under the [Other](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other) subdirectory:

-- [TGL.lib (C)](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TGL.lib%20(C)) is a plain C static library built on top of SDL 2.
+- [TGL.lib (C)](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TGL.lib%20(C)) is a plain C library built on top of SDL 2.
+Just add both TGL.h and TGL.cpp files to your project and compile it (with GCC).

 - [TileGameLibJS](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/Other/TileGameLibJS) is a web-based version of TGL using vanilla Javascript.